Best PS5 SSD 2023: top PlayStation 5 rapid storage expansion options

 No heatsink included

-Lexar's computing components tend to undercut their rivals and the story hasn't changed here, with the 1TB version of the firm's Lexar Professional NM800 M.2 SSD pricing in at the more affordable end of the spectrum.
+Lexar's computing components tend to undercut their rivals and the story hasn't changed here, with the 1TB version of the firm's Lexar Professional NM800 M.2 SSD pricing it at the more affordable end of the spectrum.

 Despite the more affordable price point, though, the NM800 delivers a maximum read speed of 7,400MB/s, which makes it 100 percent PS5 compatible.
 You'll need to buy and fit a third-party heatsink, mind, so you should factor that expense into the price.
-Other notable specs include a 5,800MB/s write speed and a specially designed heat dissipation label that keeps the drive cool and operating at maximum efficiency.

 Black Crucial PS5 Plus SSD for PS5 on white background.